 - Next, the new deed or affidavit will be recorded among the appropriate public land records.
-This is usually in the county where the real estate is located and should not incur real estate transfer taxes.
-Recording fees vary from state to state and can range anywhere from $10.00 to upwards of $50.00.
+This is usually in the county where the real estate is located and should not incur real estate transfer taxes since there will be no immediate transfer of ownership.
+Recording fees vary from state to state and can range anywhere from $10.00 to upwards of $100.00.

 What Happens if the Owner Later Wants to Name Different Beneficiaries?

 What happens if the current owner of the real estate later changes his or her mind and wants the real estate to go to different beneficiaries?
 Then the current owner can sign and record a new TOD deed or affidavit or a new enhanced life estate deed.

 Should You Consider a TOD Deed or Affidavit or Enhanced Life Estate Deed?

 The ultimate goal of a TOD deed or affidavit or an enhanced life estate deed is to avoid the costly probate process.
 However, the laws governing these type of deeds or affidavits vary from state to state, and in the end a TOD deed or affidavit or enhanced life estate deed may not be right in certain situations.

 If you own real estate in one of the states that currently recognizes TOD or beneficiary deeds or affidavits or enhanced life estate deeds, then consult with an estate planning attorney in the applicable state to determine if one is right for you.